๐Ÿ“ŠProbability and Statistics

 1. You have three treatment groups and want to compare their means, but a Shapiro-Wilk test shows significant non-normality.
 Which test should you use instead of ANOVA, and why?

-2. Compare and contrast the Z-test and T-test: What assumption distinguishes when you'd use each, and how does sample size factor into this decision?
+2. Compare the Z-test and T-test: what assumption distinguishes when you'd use each, and how does sample size factor into this decision?

 3. A researcher wants to determine if gender and voting preference are independent.
 Which test is appropriate, and what would the null hypothesis state?

 4. Which two tests serve as non-parametric alternatives to the T-test and ANOVA, respectively?
-What do they have in common in terms of methodology?
+What do they have in common methodologically?

-5. An FRQ presents a before-and-after study design measuring the same subjects twice.
+5. A before-and-after study measures the same subjects twice.
 Which specific type of T-test applies, and why would a two-sample T-test be inappropriate here?